An introduction to spatial explanations

 Let’s start by attaching the necessary packages.

-), distance to the coast (coast
+to the coast (coast

 ), elevation (dem

-), a satellite-based Normalized Difference Vegetation Index (ndvi
+satellite-based Normalized Difference Vegetation Index

-), and annual average composites of the Land Surface Temperature product for day (lst_day
+), and annual average composites of the Land Surface

-) and night (lst_night
+) and night

 ).